-The District has agreed to provide the foregoing updated information only to EMMA.
+The District has agreed to provide the foregoing updated information only to the MSRB via EMMA.
 The information will be available to holders of Bonds only if the holders comply with the procedures and pay the charges established by such information vendors or obtain the information through securities brokers who do so.

-Investors will be able to access continuing disclosure information filed with the MSRB at www.emma.msrb.org.
+Investors will be able to access continuing disclosure information filed with the MSRB, without charge, at www.emma.msrb.org.